|Kodak boxes for mounted medium-format 6x6 cm transparencies (as per Rolleiflex or Hasselblad use).|

 Update June 2019: The Online Photographer blog featured an interesting article in 2012 about Kodak filing for Chapter 11 bankruptcy.
 Read some of the comments from readers who shared their experiences with Kodak products or customer representatives.

-The Economist wrote about how Fujifilm was more nimble during the tumultuous switch to digital imaging.
+The Economist magazine wrote about how Fujifilm was more nimble during the tumultuous switch to digital imaging.